Epoxy Resin Troubleshooting

 How to avoid ArtResin problems

 As fun and gratifying as using resin can be, it can also be frustrating if you run into issues and don't know how to solve them.
-Here we discuss how to avoid and fix the five most common issues people run into when working with epoxy resin.
+Here we discuss how to avoid and fix the 5 most common issues people run into when working with epoxy resin.

 If you're looking for general tips and tutorials, have a look at our YouTube videos.
 If you have specific questions, search our FAQ... there's a really good chance the answers you're looking for will be there!